The '3 E's' of Exceptional IT Content

 I’m not much of a fiction reader, so I read almost exclusively for education in one form or another.
 I would suggest that most audiences content marketers target are also going to read their content primarily for education.
 David says that “most of the value that someone gains from content is through the retention of new knowledge.”

-Aside: I think there is potentially value in a piece of content that is strictly entertaining.
-You could probably foster some brand loyalty by just being fun and giving people a much needed reprieve from their daily grind.
+Aside: I think there's potentially value in a piece of content that's strictly entertaining.
+You could probably foster some brand loyalty by just being fun and giving people a much-needed reprieve from their daily grind.
 But the opportunities to do this and do it well are few and far between (at least in the spaces where I practice).